 Once you get started with this spiced pumpkin seeds recipe, you’ll really get into the groove of it.
 The more hands you have to help, the quicker and faster you’ll have those sweet and savory seeds to savor.
 Here’s what you need:

-A delicious autumn treat!
-Once you taste these golden, roasted pumpkin seeds, you’ll never go back to packaged.
+This roasted pumpkin seeds recipe makes a delicious autumn treat!
+Once you taste these golden pumpkin seeds, you’ll never go back to packaged.
 The sweet and salty flavors, combined with the most satisfying crunch, will have you reaching for seconds within seconds.
-A perfect activity to pair with pumpkin picking and carving jack-o'-lanterns around Halloween.
+It's also a perfect activity to pair with pumpkin picking and carving jack-o'-lanterns around Halloween.

 Wash and dry out the outside of your pumpkin.
 Using a sharp knife, carefully cut the top off of your pumpkin and save for later, if making a carved pumpkin.